kakadiyakeyur53/kakadiyakeyur53-intern-repo/learn about focus bear/company_reflection.md

 Do you personally relate to any of the challenges that Focus Bear aims to solve?
 While I haven’t faced ADHD or autism-related challenges myself, I recognize that social media distractions are common among today’s generation—including myself.
 Focus Bear’s ability to block distractions and use AI to maintain focus and consistency is a valuable solution that I personally support and see as widely beneficial.

+I often find myself distracted by social media, especially Instagram, during study and work sessions.
+When studying, I tend to get bored, and having my mobile nearby leads me to check Instagram and Reels, where interesting videos keep me engaged for extended periods.
+Even when I decide to focus on work, notifications from messages often pull my attention away, compelling me to check them, which results in further distraction.
+Additionally, other notifications frequently trigger the urge to engage with social media, further consuming my time.

+While I have not used any specific apps to limit my usage, I have taken advantage of a built-in feature on my mobile device that allows me to set limits on app usage.
+This feature reminds me when I’ve spent too much time on social media, encouraging me to refocus on my tasks.
+However, it does not fully prevent distractions.

+I have found Focus Bear to be particularly useful, as it blocks apps and notifications, allowing me to concentrate on my work without interruptions.